 How to Access Files on USB Stick Using iPhone

-If you often need to access your files stored on a USB stick when you are away from your computer, an iPhone can come to your rescue.
-In this article, we will walk you through the steps to access files on your USB stick using only your iPhone.
+If you often need to access files stored on a USB flash drive when you're away from your computer, an iPhone can come to your rescue.
+In this article, we'll walk you through the steps to access files on your USB flash drive using just your iPhone.

 Preliminary Requirements: What You Need to Connect

-Before proceeding with the detailed instructions, it is essential to know the essential requirements.
+Before proceeding with the detailed instructions, it's essential to understand the essential requirements.
 If your USB flash drive has a standard USB-A connector, your iPhone must be updated to at least iOS 13 to access the external drive.

-Additionally, you'll need a USB-A to Lightning adapter to connect the dongle to your iPhone.
-If your device is an older generation and may not provide enough power to the dongle, opt for an adapter with a second Lightning input for external power.
+You'll also need a USB-A to Lightning adapter to connect the flash drive to your iPhone.
+If your device is older and may not provide enough power to the flash drive, opt for an adapter with a second Lightning input for external power.

 Formatting and Compatible File Systems

-The USB stick must be formatted with a file system supported by iOS: FAT (or FAT16), FAT32, exFAT, APFS or NTFS.
+The USB flash drive must be formatted with a file system supported by iOS: FAT (or FAT16), FAT32, exFAT, APFS, or NTFS.
 Each has its own pros and cons, so choose the one that best suits your needs.
-Remember, formatting will erase all data on the flash drive, so make a backup before proceeding.
+Remember, formatting will erase all data on the flash drive, so back up before proceeding.

 USB Sticks Designed for iPhone